OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 Another option is when you have rights to a Study as a whole, so to all the sites, for example the Bortezomib Study.

+# Your “Home” in OpenClinica

 After you've logged in successfully your "Home"-screen opens.
 This screen has links to your main activities in OpenClinica.
 In your case these are "Notes and Discrepancies Assigned to Me" and the so-called "Subject Matrix".
 We will come back to these in [16](#--refheading--456-2139846958) [Discrepancies: filtering by status, type, Event, Subject](#--refheading--456-2139846958) and in [10](#--refheading--544-1991669544) [Choosing a subject; a shortcut; the Subject Matrix; filtering and sorting](#--refheading--544-1991669544).

+# Adding Study Subjects

 When you start entering data, the first thing you must do is add study subjects.
 This can be done in three ways: